ebzzry/ebzzry.github.io/ugarit.md

 a lot of trouble, and heart ache.
 On the flip side, creating and managing backups can be daunting, and equally dangerous.

-In this post, we'll talk about [Ugarit](http://www.kitten-technologies.co.uk/project/ugarit/doc/trunk/README.wiki) , a nice piece of technology, that combines ease-of-use, and security, in a single tool.
+In this post, I'll talk about [Ugarit](http://www.kitten-technologies.co.uk/project/ugarit/doc/trunk/README.wiki) , a nice piece of technology, that combines ease-of-use, and security, in a single tool.